-2. Get a White Noise Machine

 “It turns out that the more quiet [sic] it is, the more acute your hearing becomes, which is kind of fascinating,” Breus says.
 So when it comes to people who have trouble falling asleep, sometimes a little bit of noise can mask every other noise, and once you become accustomed to a sound, it can be very effective in helping you fall asleep faster.
 “Personally, I use the iHome Zenergy line,” Breus adds.
-“It’s great, we spend a lot of time finding the right sounds that have got science behind them,” And because we can’t talk about sounds that help you fall asleep without talking about sounds that don’t help you fall asleep, if your sleeping partner snores, it is all about the right kind of earplug.
+“It’s great, we spend a lot of time finding the right sounds that have got science behind them,” And because we can’t talk about sounds that help you fall asleep without talking about sounds that do not help you fall asleep, if your sleeping partner snores, it is all about the right kind of earplug.
 “I personally like the Earplane.
 They’re silicone and work really, really well.
 They work better than anything else I’ve ever seen,” says Breus.

-new entry